 Working for a startup will allow you to gain a lot of experience.
 You can really spread your wings.
 It’s unlikely you’ll be limited to a specific job description in the same way you would be in a large corporation.

-For example, if you’re working in the marketing team of a startup, you’ll improve your tech literacy because you’ll be working more closely with the tech team.
+Even if you’re not a techie, you’ll improve your tech literacy because you’ll be working more closely with the tech team.

-Chat to the tech team, maybe help them out with their latest project, and bag yourself some experience.
+Chat to the tech team, maybe help them out with their latest project, and bag yourself some experience which could be handy if you’re looking for a career as a product manager, for example.

 You can wear a number of hats.
 You can see what departments you excel in, and where you love to work.
 You’ll come out of the other side a well-rounded individual with knowledge of every aspect of a business and how its run.